TytusKolpak/SlipThrough2/Documentation/Documentation.md

 ## 4. Starting Screen

+Done:

-1. Game name
+1. Game name.
-2. Begin
+2. Begin.
+3. Quit.

+For version 2.X.X:

+1. Some cool effects:
+    1. Maybe a simple image.
+    2. Maybe a gif or any action.
-3. Quit
+    3. "Paralax effect"?.

 ## 5. Options